 What else can we do?
-Well, we can throw away the classical production scheduling methods and let AI produce the schedule by optimizing a bunch of things – machine utilization, physical flow of materials through the shop floor, availability of materials, inventory, etc.
+Well, we can throw away the classical production scheduling methods and let AI produce the schedule by optimizing a bunch of things – machine utilization, physical flow of materials throughout the shop floor, availability of materials, inventory, etc.

 Something else we can do that many companies have done: we can create a digital twin of the entire manufacturing Plant – imagine that![There are now devices that make it easy and inexpensive to generate digital twins from physical objects] And what could we do with that?